176 Cox Brook Road, Northfield, Vermont 05663

 - American Composer: Dennis Bathory-Kitsz in Chamber Music, November/December 2011

 - New work can be blood-curdling in the Times-Argus, November 2, 2011 (review of Erzsébet)

 Go to top

 Recordings, Broadcast, and Internet Media

-- Wonder and Astonishment (on upcoming Intent Records compact disc, 2015)
+- Wonder and Astonishment (Intent Records compact disc, 2015)

 - Willey Hey Toccata and Fugue on "Bombasia" (Intent Records compact disc, 2012)